Hiring A Personal Care Assistant: Arranging Your Own Care

 Once you have decided that a personal assistant is the best option for you, you will need to think about the areas where you need help.
 If you don’t know exactly what support you need, you can ask your local council for a needs assessment.

-2. Arrange a needs assessment
+2. Arrange a Needs Assessment

 A needs assessment can give you an idea of the support you might need.